Preventive Dentistry: Exploring the Causes of Bad Breath

 Causes of Bad Breath:

 - Poor Oral Hygiene: One of the primary causes of bad breath is inadequate oral hygiene.
 When proper brushing, flossing, and tongue cleaning are neglected, bacteria in the mouth multiply, leading to the production of foul-smelling gases.
-Establishing a thorough oral care routine is crucial for preventing bad breath at its source.
+Establishing a thorough oral care routine is crucial for prevention of bad breath at its source.
+Additionally, untreated dental issues such as tooth decay or infections may require a root canal to eliminate the bacteria causing persistent bad breath.

 - Bacterial Buildup: The mouth is a breeding ground for bacteria, and certain types of bacteria produce sulfur compounds responsible for the unpleasant odor associated with bad breath.
 These bacteria thrive on leftover food particles, especially in areas that are difficult to reach with regular brushing.